 Pina joined Watsi on November 18th, 2018.
-Four months ago, Pina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Pina's most recent donation supported Richard, a four-year-old boy from Tanzania, to fund hernia repair surgery.
+Six months ago, Pina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Pina's most recent donation supported Joffrey, a playful 3-year-old from Tanzania, to fund mobilty-restoring knee surgery.

 Pina has funded healthcare for 36 patients in 9 countries.